OptimisticLock/detechtive/README.md

 # DeTECHtive

-This Node app is a response to the coding challenge described [here](https://www.dropbox.com/sh/8s21475f09ln6mr/AACdxSa7WqeLMuGYQn5t64W2a/Brilliant_DeTECHtive_Take_Home.pdf?dl=0).
+I wrote this Node app as an answer to the coding challenge described [here](https://www.dropbox.com/sh/8s21475f09ln6mr/AACdxSa7WqeLMuGYQn5t64W2a/Brilliant_DeTECHtive_Take_Home.pdf?dl=0).

-# Installation and usage
+## Installation and usage

 Download and install Node.js (only tested under Node 6.2.1), then run one of the following:

-### 1. Local Install
+#### 1. Local Install

     npm install https://GuestOptimisticLock:BeMyGuest360@github.com/OptimisticLock/detechtive.git